May 15, 2019 Andrew Warren-Payne

 With the date, time, topic and guests all lined up, all you need to do now is run and record your webinar.

 While speaking, try and keep your distance to your microphone consistent to ensure the audio quality for the podcast will be as high as possible.

 Download The Recording

-After you’ve run your webinar (and followed up with those leads of course!), download your recording — or, in the case of the ON24 Digital Experience Platform, Presenter Media — so you can get it ready to publish as a podcast.
+After you’ve run your webinar (and followed up with those leads of course!), download your recording — or, in the case of the ON24 platform, Presenter Media — so you can get it ready to publish as a podcast.

 Edit the Recording

 Make any light edits as required to improve the audio quality of your session.
 In line with our other advice on scrappy marketing, keep this to a minimum to reduce the time it takes you to turn around your podcast.

 Just as you should brand your webinar console, you should brand your podcast with intro and outro music.
 This will help add consistency to your sessions and let your listeners know when one episode has finished and another has started.

 Make Creative for Podcast Channels

 To help promote your podcast, put together creative (such as banners, icons, headshots) and your promo copy so those browsing for content will know what you are covering.